benhook1013/space-game/README.md

 - Touch/joystick movement and shooting
 - One enemy type with collision and random spawns
 - Asteroids to mine for score
-- Single endless level with player health and quick restart
+- Single endless level with quick restart
 - Local high score stored on device using `shared_preferences`
 - Basic sound effects with a mute toggle
+- Pause and resume gameplay via overlay
 - Keyboard controls for desktop playtests
 - Game works offline after the first load
 - Parallax starfield background